Heartwood Construction takes the responsibility for creating a healthier environment – inside and outside your home – very seriously.

 - Passive solar design.

-Heartwood Construction is a proud member of Green Built Homes, and we strive to incorporate their green building practices on every remodel.
+We strive to incorporate green building practices on every remodel.
 We are continuously learning more about green building and applying new principles and products with every opportunity.
-For a complete checklist click here.

 Nationally, home remodeling creates 136 million tons of waste a year – about 20% of the total landfill waste in America.
 The fact is, 85% to 90% of remodeling waste is recyclable.
 Materials like clean lumber; drywall, cardboard, metals, plastic; some cabinets; doors and windows; carpet; sinks, tubs and toilets; concrete, bricks and asphalt and asphalt shingles – all can be recycled.

 A City of Madison recycling ordinance for contractors, effective January 1, 2010, requires all contractors to recycle cardboard, clean drywall, clean lumber, asphalt shingles and all metals.
 These items can be placed in a mixed dumpster, and the recyclable material is sorted out by the dumpster company.

 At Heartwood Construction, we take green building seriously.
 We don’t limit our recycling to these mandated recyclable materials.
 We recycle plastics, which are then used to make a variety of goods.
 Concrete and bricks (if not reused) are crushed and used for substrate for roads or construction.
 Asphalt is also crushed and used to pave gravel driveways.
 Often cabinets, doors and windows, sinks, tubs and toilets can be donated to the Habitat for Humanity Restore or DeConstruction in Madison for resale.
 If they won’t take them, we have had some luck with these items disappearing when left on the curb.
 All of the carpet and carpet pad we remove from a home during remodeling gets shipped off to a reclamation center, where the usable fibers are separated and reused.